dasc-lab/dasc-lab.github.io/readme.md

 ```
 and navigate to the url, usually `http://localhost:1313/`.

-After the changes have been made, commit them onto a new branch, and create a PR to merge the content into `main`.
+After the changes have been made, commit them onto a new branch, and create a PR to merge the content into `production`.
 The github workflows will automatically deploy the new version of the website.

 ## Adding Content